prociow/sensorberg-dev.github.io/ios.md

 # Getting started with the Sensorberg SDK

-*This is a guide to help developers get up to speed with AFNetworking.
-It is geared primarily towards anyone who is new to Mac or iOS development, or has not worked extensively with 3rd-party libraries before.
+*This is a guide to help developers get up to speed with Sensorberg iOS SDK.
 These step-by-step instructions are written for Xcode 7, using the iOS 8 SDK.
 If you are using a previous version of Xcode, you may want to update before starting.*

 ## Demo app

+Clone the Repository from our [GitHub](https://github.com/sensorberg-dev/ios-sdk).
-Runing `pod try SensorbergSDK` in a terminal window will open the Sensorberg demo project.
+Or runing `pod try SensorbergSDK` in a terminal will open the Sensorberg demo project.
 Select the `SBDemoApp` target and run on device.

 ## Quickstart